 Founded in 1937 as a 60-bed psychiatric hospital, we have grown to exceed the dreams of our founders, and we pride ourselves on being established members of our community in Philadelphia, Pennsylvania.
 Our campus is situated on 13 acres of land in a park-like setting that provides a serene environment in which to help individuals overcome mental health difficulties.

-Medically-monitored detoxification: We recognize that individuals with psychiatric disorders may also struggle with substance abuse issues that can interfere with their ability to manage the symptoms of substance use disorder with a co-occurring mental health concern.
+Medically monitored detoxification: We recognize that individuals with psychiatric disorders may also struggle with substance abuse issues that can interfere with their ability to manage the symptoms of substance use disorder with a co-occurring mental health concern.
 As a result, we provide detoxification services that allow individuals to safely withdraw from substances of abuse under the watchful eye of our physicians and nursing team.
 While we are unable to provide detox services for individuals utilizing methadone or Suboxone, we are able to maintain individuals who are already taking these medications.

 Individual therapy: Patients can make substantial progress in their treatment substance use disorder with a co-occurring mental health concern for when they have a regular opportunity to process emotions, triumphs, and setbacks within the safety of a one-on-one therapeutic relationship.
 To support this progress, we provide regular individual therapy and counseling sessions for every individual in our care.
 Frequency of sessions varies based on the patient’s age, unit, and need, as determined by collaboration between the patient and his or her treatment team.
 Patients meet with social services providers, case managers, rehab service providers, pastoral counselors, and other trainees and clinicians as recommended by the treatment team.
 Children and adolescents have daily individual therapy with members of their treatment team.

-Group therapy: In addition to individual therapy, groups form the backbone of treatment for substance use disorder with a co-occurring mental health concern at Belmont Behavioral Hospital.
+Group therapy: In addition to individual therapy, groups form the backbone of treatment for substance use disorder with a co-occurring mental health concern at Belmont Behavioral Health System.
 Led by members of our social services/case management, rehab, and nursing teams, groups are offered daily and provide a chance for patients to learn and practice coping skills while supporting and being supported by their peers.
 Our groups, provided at least twice daily, are focused on recovery and resilience and operate in modalities such as music therapy, leisure, art therapy, peer support, occupational therapy, talk therapy, psychoeducation, and creative expression.
 Groups cover a wide range of topics, some of which include:

 - 12 Steps